 Bridge Road contains the Epworth Hospital, and the Melbourne Clinic is also nearby on Church Street.
 Recently, the south side of the strip, between Church and Burnley Streets, has begun to develop a vibrant hospitality offer.
 There is also a full line supermarket (4,570 sqm) on the corner of Church Street and Bridge Road which provides a focus for local grocery retail.
 Residential development is also occurring in this area.
 The eastern end has developed largely as a restricted retail shopping strip with a mix of discount furniture, homewares and some clothing.

 Epworth Hospital is within the activity centre and is identified as a health precinct in Plan Melbourne.
 The hospital is relatively constrained and it is unclear how future growth of the hospital can be accommodated.
 An option would be to identify opportunities to provide capacity at the western end of Bridge Road as part of broader work to define the health precinct.
-Expansion of related activities on Bridge Road would also generated demand for associated commercial services, supporting local retail by providing additional local demand.
-The capacity analysis suggests
+Expansion of health-related activities on Bridge Road would also generated demand for associated commercial services, supporting local retail by providing additional local demand.
+The capacity analysis suggests that there may be some difficulty accommodating rapid growth in this precinct, with strong forecast demand for institutional floorspace in particular.